JustDani-1/ChemGridML/README.md

-# ChemGridML: A small framework for high-throughput molecular ML experiments on SGE-Clusters
+# ChemGridML: A small framework for high-throughput molecular ML experiments on SGE clusters

+This project originated from my internship "Leveraging computational chemistry to optimise Machine Learning Models in Drug Discovery" at the UCL School of Pharmacy

 ## Setup